bpholden/lickRemoteObserving/README.md

 ## Download and Install Lick VNC software

-(NOTE: Examples below assuming a user named 'observer' and installing to home directory)

-To retreive the software, you can download it or clone it using git.
+To retrieve the software, you can download it or clone it using git.

 - [Click here to download the software as a zipfile](https://github.com/bpholden/lickRemoteObserving/archive/master.zip)